The Executive Board and Council manage the community’s affairs

 Dr. Orna von Fürstenberg's links with the Jewish Community in Frankfurt reach back as far as her grandparents, who were already members.
 She is married with one son and works as a lawyer.
 She is a member of the Arbitration Court of the Jewish Community and represents the community as a deputy member of the City of Frankfurt’s Schools and Women’s Commissions.
 Dr. von Fürstenberg is a deputy delegate to the Assembly of the Central Council of Jews in Germany.

 Adrian Josepovici was born in Frankfurt am Main in 1964.
 A ‘child of our community’, he has experienced every aspect of socialisation in the Jewish Community.
-He has been a member of the Community Council since 2019 and is Chief Executive of the Finance Commission.
-He also represents the Jewish Community in the Sponsors’ Association of Frankfurt University of Applied Sciences’.
+He has been a member of the Council since 2019 as well as its secretary and chairman of the finance committee.
+He also represents the Jewish community in the Frankfurt University of Applied Sciences Support Association and is a delegate to the Council Meeting of the Central Council of Jews in Germany.
 He qualified in real-estate economics and now runs his own real-estate agency.
 He is married with two daughters.

 Miroslaw Meir Lisserman hails from Ukraine.
 Born in 1981, he is married with three children.
 He is well known in the community as a co-founder and treasurer of the Jewish Experience.